-One in six children in our community are at risk of hunger.
+At least one in seven children in our community are at risk of hunger.

 Many seniors must make due on fixed incomes and some simply can’t afford basic necessities like food, rent, and medications.

 How many seniors are at risk?

 With sky-high rents and an ever-increasing cost of living, it can sometimes be impossible for even those with jobs to make ends meet.
 These are men and women who, despite working long hours, still can’t afford food, rent and other basic necessities.
 Single moms are especially vulnerable because many lack the support and resources they need to manage both their jobs and the needs of their children.